cashubtc/nuts/XX.md

 ('commit') the value in that funding token between herself and Charlie, where each transaction increases the balance in favour of Charlie and decreases hers.

-Charlie does not need to trust Alice; he can verify each transaction in the channel locally without needing to check anything with the mint.
+Charlie does not need to trust Alice; he can verify each channel transaction locally without needing to check anything with the mint.
 He does not need to contact the mint until he decides to close the channel.

 Charlie can unilaterally exit at any time, by adding his signature to the most recent